From finding a home to grabbing some fresh pastéis de nata, here’s our list of 10 things you need to do during your first week in Portugal.

 5. Get a Portuguese SIM card

 Need a cheap and easy way to keep in touch with loved ones back home?
 Perhaps you want to stay connected with all your new friends in Portugal?
-Or maybe you’re taking the plunge and going self-employed in your new home?
+Or maybe you’re taking the plunge and becoming self-employed?
 Whatever your reason, getting a Portuguese SIM card can make a huge difference in your life.
 This is especially true if you’re arriving from a non-EU country and your existing operator doesn’t offer free roaming in Portugal.

-Whichever network you choose, be sure to download these top 10 must-have Portuguese apps during your first week in Portugal.
+Whichever network you choose, be sure to download these must-have Portuguese apps during your first week in Portugal.

 6. Find a job

 Some new arrivals to Portugal will be lucky enough to already have a job secured before they reach the country.
-However, for many others finding a job will be high on their priority list of things to do during their first week in Portugal.
-If that includes you, it’s a good idea to research your options soon after you arrive and give yourself an idea of how the local job market functions.
+However, for many others, finding a job will be high on their list of things to do during their first week in Portugal.
+If that includes you, then it’s a good idea to research your options soon after you arrive and give yourself an idea of how the local job market functions.
 Generally speaking, you’ll find more opportunities in the larger cities like Porto and Lisbon.
-However, if you know where to look you can find jobs throughout the country.
+However, if you know where to look, you can find jobs throughout the country.

 Whether you end up in Aveiro or the Algarve, it’s a good idea to start your job hunt during your first week in Portugal.
 While this may sound a little daunting, there are a number of ways to make the process as smooth as possible.
-For example, it’s always a good idea to tailor your resume to the local Portuguese jobs market to give yourself the best chance at landing that interview.
-You can also check out the local online job sites to see what the market is like, such as the Expatica jobs board.
+For example, it’s always a good idea to tailor your resume to the local Portuguese job market to give yourself the best chance of landing an interview.
+You can also check out the local online job sites to see what the market is like, such as our own Expatica jobs board.
 For more information, read our guide to finding a job in Portugal.

 7. Sort out your transport

-Whether you’ve moved your entire family to Faro or you’re going alone in the Azores, one of the first things you’ll need to sort out during your first week in Portugal is your transportation.
-Your transit options will largely depend on where you’re living.
-In larger towns and cities you’ll find accessible public transit systems.
-For example, both Lisbon and Porto have metro systems, with the capital also home to one of the world’s most picturesque tram networks.
+Whether you’ve moved your entire family to Faro or doing it alone in the Azores, one of the first things you’ll need to sort out during your first week in Portugal is your transportation.
+Naturally, your options will largely depend on where you live.
+For example, you’ll find accessible public transit systems in larger towns and cities such as Lisbon and Porto, which both have metro systems.
+The capital is also home to one of the world’s most picturesque tram networks.
 In other places, you’ll find rail and bus connections.
-You can also head out on two wheels – cycling is growing in popularity and is a great way to help you live sustainably in Portugal.
+You can also head out on two wheels.
+In fact, cycling is growing in popularity and is a great way to help you live more sustainably.

-However, some new arrivals in Portugal will need four wheels to get around, particularly in more rural areas or some island communities with limited public transport links.
+That said, some new arrivals in Portugal will need four wheels to get around, particularly if they live in more rural areas or some island communities which have limited public transport links.
 If you plan to get behind the wheel, make sure you read our guide to driving in Portugal.
-Arrivals from other EU/EEA countries will be able to use their existing license in Portugal.
-However, if you’re planning to stay awhile in the country, you should consider swapping it for a local license.
+Notably, arrivals from other EU/EEA countries will be able to use their existing license in Portugal.
+However, if you’re planning to stay in the country long term, you should probably consider swapping it for a local license.

 8. Get your new home connected

-Once you’ve found a house or apartment in Portugal, you’ll need to turn it into your new home.
-One of the ways to do this is by sorting out all the relevant connections you need.
-Setting up your Portuguese utilities should be a top priority, and you have plenty of options based on your situation and needs.
-Portuguese energy companies include:
+Once you have found a house or apartment in Portugal, you’ll need to transform it into a home.
+One of the first ways to do this is by sorting out all the relevant connections you need.
+Indeed, setting up your Portuguese utilities will be a top priority when you move in, and luckily, you have plenty of options based on your situation and needs.
+Some of the main Portuguese energy companies include: